Last Updated: June 3, 2026

 Finalize Estimates Routine.mpp.

-Your updated Journal.
+Your Updated Journal.

-Evaluate the Learning Objectives for Enter Estimates (10 minutes)
+Evaluate Activity 6 Learning Objectives (10 minutes)

 To assess whether you have met the learning objectives outlined for the MS Project Master Class Book, you could review the following questions: